Getting Started¶

 Register¶

-Registering for nixbuild.net is simple, and every account includes 50 free CPU hours of build time, so you can try out the service on your own terms, without committing to anything.
+When registering for nixbuild.net you will receive 25 free CPU hours of build time, which means your can try out the service on your own terms without committing to anything.
+No credit card is needed for registration.

 The SSH key must be of type Ed25519